-(e) Whether disclosure of the information would or would be reasonably likely to endanger the life or physical safety of any person12
+(e) Whether disclosure of the information would or would be reasonably likely to endanger the life or physical safety of any person

-In determining whether the disclosure of a document would involve the unreasonable disclosure of information relating to the personal affairs of any person, I must consider whether the disclosure of the information would, or would be reasonably likely to, endanger the life or physical safety of any person.13
+In determining whether the disclosure of a document would involve the unreasonable disclosure of information relating to the personal affairs of any person, I must consider whether the disclosure of the information would, or would be reasonably likely to, endanger the life or physical safety of any person.

-On the information before me, I am of the view there are reasonable grounds to consider concerns exist in relation to the safety of any affected police officer, protective service officer and police custody officer should the requested personal affairs information be disclosed under the FOI Act.
+On the information before me, I am of the view there are reasonable grounds to consider concerns exist in relation to the safety of any affected police officer should the requested personal affairs information be disclosed under the FOI Act.